North West India Championships: History

-Tennis was introduced to India in 1880s by British Army and Civilian Officers.
-In 1930 the North West India Championships were founded in Karachi, India as an international tennis tournament.
+Tennis was introduced to India in the 1880s by British Army and Civilian Officers.
+In 1930 the North West India Championships were founded in Karachi, then in the undivided India as an international tennis tournament.
 The championships ran until 1939 before they was discontinued due to World War Two.
 Following the partition of India in 1947 and the creation of Pakistan as a sovereign state this tournament was revived as the All-Pakistan Championships in 1949 held in Lahore.